-The Anna Plowden Trust (Registered charity no. 1072236) was set up in 1998 and began its work in 1999.
+The Anna Plowden Trust (Registered Charity No. 1072236) was set up in 1998 in memory of Anna Plowden CBE a leading conservator of her generation.
+The Trust began its work in 1999.
 Since then it has distributed over £500,000 in grants in support of conservation training, CPD and the conservation sector.

 - supported, through our bursaries, all of the major conservation training courses in the UK;

 - made over 100 grants to working conservators to undertake continuing professional development (CPD) in the UK and overseas.
 Some of this has been in support of conservation teaching staff, thereby multiplying the impact of the training received;

 - helped raise awareness of conservation by giving grants to publicise successful conservation projects and by supporting the Demos report 'It's a Material World';

 - funded a one year internship at the Victoria and Albert Museum